lshaat/aws-well-architected-labs/Security/200_Automate_Cloud_Trail/Lab_Guide.md

 Click on Create topic and select a Topic Name
 ![creatre-topic](Images/create-topic.png)

+Once topic is created, select ARN of topic which will open Topic details page

+On Topic details page select Create Subscription

 ## 2. Knowledge Check <a name="knowledge_check"></a>
 The security best practices followed in this lab are: <a name="best_practices"></a>
 * [Automate alerting on key indicators](https://wa.aws.amazon.com/wat.question.SEC_4.en.html) AWS Cloudtrail, AWS Config and Amazon GuardDuty provide insights into your environment.